Image

 • Did you refuse a breath or blood test?

-The consequences of an administrative hearing suspension depend on your record in Gladstone, MO and beyond:
+The outcome of an administrative hearing depends on your driving history in Gladstone and across Missouri:

-• First DWI/DUI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Gladstone after 30 days.
+• First DWI/DUI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Gladstone, MO after 30 days.

-• Second DWI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior Gladstone, MO DWI/DUI was within the last 5 years.
+• Second DWI/DUI Offense: Leads to a 1-year revocation period in Gladstone, MO, or a 5-year license denial if the prior offense was within the past 5 years.

 • Employment, business, or occupation-related travel